q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

 {:toc}

 ## Introduction
-If i have to write about part, then this is the 4th part or 4th version of <b>Gesture Based Visually Writing System</b>.
-If you have read my previous blogs on this same topic then you probably know that how much have i progressed from the early version. <b><i>The first best version of anything will be the imporvements of shortcoming.</i></b> I am applying same concept.
+If I have to write about part, then this is the 4th part or 4th version of <b>Gesture Based Visually Writing System</b>.
+If you have read my previous blogs on this same topic then you probably know that how much have I progressed from the early version. <b><i>The first best version of anything will be the imporvements of shortcoming.</i></b> I am applying same concept.
 On previous versions, there were lots of problems, one of them is the structured way of the code.
-Now on this version, i am using the Object Oriented Way, any concept of OOP will be enough to understand the codes following.
+Now on this version, I am using the Object Oriented Way, any concept of OOP will be enough to understand the codes following.
 And minor image processing concept along with beginner OpenCV knowledge will be enough to know everything about on this blog.
 But for the better understanding of this project requires <b>primary prerequisite to understand the concepts and algorithms used on this blog are to view my previous blogs</b>.
-Because i am explaining little this time.
+Because I am explaining little this time.
 Follow the [Before Anything](#Before-Anything) section for more information.

 ### What now?
-* Now on this blog, i will be sharing new and more optimized and scalable way of writing codes to perform this task.
+* Now on this blog, I will be sharing new and more optimized and scalable way of writing codes to perform this task.
 I am introducing the OOP way.
 * I will also add new mode.
 And that mode is the most essential one.
 A slider to change size of a pointer.

 The entire system can be divided onto 3 parts.
-And if i have to make a diagram then it will be something like below.
+And if I have to make a diagram then it will be something like below.
 ![png]({{site.url}}/assets/contour-writing/oop.png)

 ### VUI